What Is a Virtual CFO? What They Do And When Businesses Need One

 • When you choose a VCFO, make sure the service scope includes industry and company KPIs, modeling (such as short-term and long-term cash flow forecasting and scenario planning), regular meetings with existing accounting staff and leadership, and established accounting systems.

 What Does a Virtual CFO Do?
+(Roles and Responsibilities)

-A Virtual CFO is on a mission to help you achieve all your business goals and increase profitability: Think of them like a financial sherpa who advises you on how to get your company from where you are today to where you want to go, as directly as possible.
+A Virtual CFO is on a mission to help you achieve all your business goals and increase profitability: Think of them like a financial guide who advises you on how to get your company from where you are today to where you want to go, as directly as possible.
 While Virtual CFOs elevate standard accounting services like tax planning and back office accounting to ensure a client’s financial success, VCFOs provide support in ways not typically offered by bookkeepers or CPA firms.

 One example is through road mapping.
 To create a roadmap, VCFOs first identify their client’s goals.
 Then, working backwards from said goals, they create a path (or paths) forward using industry KPIs and benchmarking data.
 After a Virtual CFO has identified a sustainable roadmap, they take on several finance functions including: